S-Somnium/Golang-DesignPatterns/Creational_Patterns/Abstract_factory/README.md

 # Applicability
 Can be used in any situation where you need to create objects that belong to a certain family of objects.
 This might be objects that are all related to each other in some way, or that all serve a similar purpose.

-# Benefits
-Abstract factories can be used to provide a layer of abstraction between a client and a concrete implementation.
-This can allow for more flexibility when changing implementations.

 # Advantages
 1-Provides a way to encapsulate a group of individual factories that have a common theme.
 2-Ensures that all products returned by the factory are compatible.